 Stay tuned as the adventure continues into Finland

 The northernmost Baltic country of Estonia has a lot to offer, both scenically and historically.
-I think the only thing left to say is, if you get the chance visit Estonia!
+I think the only thing left to say is, if you get the chance visit Estonia and discover old and new Tallinn for yourself!

 You might want to have a look at our list of Free Things to do in Tallinn